mgoplerud/vglmer/cran-comments.md

 This is a resubmission.
 In this version I have:

+  - Adjusted the description to use `Authors@R`
+  - Addressed the spelling issued noted in the previous submission.
   - Addressed the issues with the two links noted in the previous submission.
   - Changed `quiet=T` to `quiet=TRUE` in the function `vglmer_control`
   - The documentation for five functions has been adjusted to include a `value` tag as noted by the CRAN team: `sl_vglmer`, `posterior_samples.vglmer`, `v_s`, `vglmer_control`, `vglmer-class`.
 All exported functions in the manual now contain a "Values" section.